About the Department

 Please contact the department at (818) 677-2621 to reach the graduate advisor or visit the Department of Elementary Education website.

-All credential programs are accredited by the California Commission on Teacher Credentialing (CTC).
+All credential programs are accredited by the California Commission on Teacher Credentialing (CCTC).

 Clubs and Societies